for-all-mankind/game-engine/README.md

       written across multiple lines.

       /*
-        Unlike C/C++, Java and such comments can be nested.
+        Unlike C/C++, Java and other such languages, multi-line comments can be nested.
       */
     */